JordanLang22/AI-ML-Python-Futures-Trading-Bot/README.md

 - Modular design for easy extension (e.g., add new indicators).
 - Conservative risk params to emphasize safety.

-This is a case study from my portfolio, showcasing quant development skills.
-For live trading or custom versions, contact me—I've used similar bots to pass prop firm evals and generate consistent returns. **Disclaimer: This is for educational use only.
+This is a case study from my portfolio, showcasing quant development skills. **Disclaimer: This is for educational use only.
+IP has been redacted.
 Trading involves risk; past performance isn't indicative of future results.
 Not financial advice—consult a professional.**

 ## Architecture
 - **Data Prep**: Fetch OHLCV from yfinance; compute features (returns, MACD diff, RSI, ATR norm, volume norm).